Training Tips

 Off-trail hiking requires better balance and more power, and a Zen-like attitude — don’t get frustrated, because it is what it is.

 Instead of hiking on “trails” made of concrete or pea gravel, find nasty, technical trails that are full of rocks, roots, blowdowns, or soft sand (especially if you are joining us in Utah).
-Again, you won’t move as fast, but your workout will be the same.
+Again, you won’t move as fast, but your body will be better adapted to the stresses you will experience on your trip.

 Loaded pack